Car Air Conditioning Components – What does this do?

 Climate control

-Climate control also often offers ‘dual zone’ control: the passenger can set a different temperature zone to the driver.
-Really expensive cars have multi-zone control, so those in the back can create their own temperature cocoon too.
+Climate control also often offers 'dual zone' control: the passenger can set a different temperature zone than the driver.
+Some more expensive cars have multi-zone control, so those in the back can create their temperature cocoon too.

-There is an added benefit to climate control though – it has the potential to save you money.
-Because it only uses the air con when needed, it may consume less power than standard ‘dumb’ air con which simply runs unchecked all the time.
+There is an added benefit to climate control, though – it has the potential to save you money.
+Because it only uses the air con when needed, it may consume less power than standard 'dumb' air con, which runs unchecked constantly.

-Some modern climate control systems also have an ‘economy’ setting that do all the climate-controlling work without using the air con system (or using it only minimally).
-The car won’t be as cold in summer but you probably won’t notice when it’s colder – and you’ll save a lot more fuel as you go, too.
+Some modern climate control systems also have an 'economy' setting that does all the climate-controlling work without using the air con system (or using it only minimally).
+The car won't be as cold in summer, but you probably won't notice when it's colder – and you'll save a lot more fuel as you go, too.

-Needless to say, if you buy climate control, you’re also buying an air con system.
+Needless to say, if you buy climate control, you're also purchasing an air-con system.
 Just a much more intelligent one…

 Dual Climate Zones